Smiling with Confidence

 Prioritizing Your Smile Makeover

 Are you ready to take that next step to have a smile you love?
 Schedule your appointment with Dr. Wohlers right away.
-She’ll take a look at your teeth, overall health, and listen to your wants and goals before offering her recommendations
+She’ll take a look at your teeth, and overall health, and listen to your wants and goals before offering her recommendations